Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/fondamentaux-nontech.md

 **Do: **
-In the following screenshots, the focus is located on the “209 SMS&nbsp;/ month”.
+In the following screenshots, the focus is located on the “209 SMS/month”.
-The first figure shows the default behaviour (focus represented by a dotted box).
+The first figure shows the default behavior (focus represented by a dotted box).
 In the second capture, the dotted lines have been removed, replaced by a coloured box to explicitly indicate the location of the focus.
 ![screenshot showing the default focus](images/focus.png)
 ![screenshot with a custom focus](images/focus2.png)